jaredthecoder/awesome-vehicle-security/README.md

 # Related Lists

+These lists are related to a specific protocol that you will find in the world of car hacking.

 - [Awesome CAN Bus - an awesome list just for CAN Bus-related tools (hardware, software, etc.)](https://github.com/iDoka/awesome-canbus)
 - [Awesome LIN Bus - an awesome list just for LIN-Bus related tools (hardware, software, etc.)](https://github.com/iDoka/awesome-linbus)